Sudetenland: Within the Czechoslovak Republic (1918–1938)

 According to the February 1921 census, 3,123,000 native German speakers lived in Czechoslovakia, 23.4% of the total population.
 The controversies between the Czechs and the German-speaking minority lingered on throughout the 1920s and intensified in the 1930s.

 During the Great Depression, the mostly-mountainous regions populated by the German minority, together with other peripheral regions of Czechoslovakia, were hurt by the economic depression more than the interior of the country was.
-Unlike the less developed regions (Ruthenia, Moravian Wallachia), the Sudetenland had a high concentration of vulnerable export-dependent industries (such as glass works, textile industry, paper-making and toy-making industry).
+Unlike the less developed regions (Carpathian Ruthenia, Moravian Wallachia), the Sudetenland had a high concentration of vulnerable export-dependent industries (such as glass works, textile industry, paper-making and toy-making industry).
 Sixty percent of the bijouterie and glassmaking industry were located in the Sudetenland, and 69% of employees in the sector were German-speaking according to mother tongue, and 95% of bijouterie and 78% of other glassware was produced for export.
 The glass-making sector was affected by decreased spending power and by protective measures in other countries, and many German workers lost their work.

 The high unemployment, as well as the imposition of Czech in schools and all public spaces, made people more open to populist and extremist movements such as fascism, communism and German irredentism.
-In those years, parties of German nationalists and later the Sudeten German National Socialist Party (SdP), with its radical demands gained immense popularity, among Germans in Czechoslovakia.
+In those years, parties of German nationalists and later the Sudeten German Party (SdP), with its radical demands gained immense popularity, among Germans in Czechoslovakia.